maks112v/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Router
+  Middleware

 - [ ] Describe Middleware?

+  A script that is ran before a database action to check auth or check the input data

 - [ ] Describe a Resource?

+  Anything that is stored and needs to be accessable

 - [ ] What can the API return to help clients know if a request was successful?

+  A status code with number showing the state

 - [ ] How can we partition our application into sub-applications?

+  We have different routes for each major seciton Example
+  /api/posts/
+  /api/users/

 ## Project Setup